chef-boneyard/chef-web-docs-2016/includes_environment/includes_environment_manage.rst

 These workflows are mutually exclusive: only the most recent environment changes will be kept on the |chef server|, regardless of the source of those changes.
 All previous changes are overwritten when environment data is updated.

-The settings for environments can be modified and environments can be integrated into the larger |chef| infrastructure by associating them with nodes, using recipes to call specific environment settings, and so on. (**jamescott: this could be a better lead-in**)
+The settings for environments can be modified and environments can be integrated into the larger |chef| infrastructure by associating them with nodes, using recipes to call specific environment settings, and so on.